Children missing from education

-Children missing from education fall into 2 broad categories.
+Children missing from education (CME) fall into 2 broad categories:

-- those who are 'lost’ - children who have apparently disappeared, usually with their families, and the local authority knows neither where they are, nor anything of their circumstances or possibly even of their existence
+- 'CME - missing' - those who are 'lost' are children who have apparently disappeared, usually with their families, and the local authority knows neither where they are, nor anything of their circumstances

 Both categories of young people are at risk of not achieving their educational potential and could be placing their safety and welfare at risk.